openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 ## Summary

-Add a new dashboard in the OpenShift Console (in menu “Observe” > “Dashboards”), dedicated to metrics related to Ingress.
+The goal is to add a new dashboard in the OpenShift Console (in menu “Observe” > “Dashboards”), dedicated to metrics related to Ingress.
+Such dashboard are deployed through a configmap, a new controller will be added to the ingress operator to manage this configmap.

 Ingress components, such as HAProxy, already provide some metrics that are exposed and collected by Prometheus / Cluster Monitoring.
 Administrators should be able to get a consolidated view, using a subset of these metrics, to get a quick overview of the cluster state.
 This enhancement proposal is part of a wider initiative to improve the observability of networking components (cf https://issues.redhat.com/browse/OCPSTRAT-139).